RapidCoders/Coding-Practice/Day_7/Readme.md

 ~~~
 **Author: Vaibhav**

-# Q.2 Program to count the total number of punctuation characters exists in a string
+# Q.2 Program to print the elements of an array in reverse order
 ~~~
-Input: char str [] = "Good Morning!
-Mr. James Potter.
-Had your breakfast?"
-(If any character in the string is matched with ('!', "," ,"\'" ,";" ,"\"", ".", "-" ,"?"), increment the count by 1.)

-Output: Total number of punctuation characters exists in string: 4
+Input:
+arr = [1, 2, 3, 4, 5]

+Output:
+Original array: 1 2 3 4 5
+Array in reverse order: 5 4 3 2 1
 ~~~
 **Author: Suyash**